epics-containers/epics-containers.github.io/dev/_sources/user/explanations/kubernetes_cluster.rst.txt

 Current Approach
 ----------------

-DLS is currently investigating Cluster per Beamline as the preferred.
+DLS is currently investigating Cluster per Beamline as the preferred topology.
 We will continue to have a central cluster for shared services but in addition will have a cluster per beamline and a cluster for the accelerator.

-TODO: add some details from Chris' presentation to the beamline controls meeting.
+The separate clusters allow us to have separate:

+- failure domain
+- security domain
+- administrative domain
+- performance domain

+The down side is that we have to manage multiple clusters.
+There is a lot of tooling available to help with this, as multi-cluster using cloud providers is quite a common pattern.
+We are currently investigating approaches to multi-cluster management.

 .. _argus: